akkadotnet/getakka.net/src/docs/deployment-scenarios/Azure PaaS Worker Role.md

 empty Worker Role.
 The Cloud Service project templates are added to Visual Studio by installing the [Azure .Net SDK](http://azure.microsoft.com/en-gb/downloads/).

+The Worker Role implementation can be tested locally using the Azure Compute Emulator before deploying to the cloud.

-The Azure PaaS Worker Role implementation is very similar to the [Akka.Net Windows Service Sample](./Windows Service)
+The Azure PaaS Worker Role implementation is very similar to the [Akka.Net Windows Service Sample](./Windows Service).
 The quickest way to get started with Akka.Net is to create a simple Worker Role which invokes the top-level user-actor in the RunAsync() method, as follows: